 Bio-Clip CUFF has enabled arterial wave velocity testing - previously the domain of clinics and hospitals to become so affordable and easy to use, that folks at home can check their own arterial stiffness and make sure that their lifestyle and supplements are benefiting their arterial condition.

-NOTE: This product is available to buy with credit cards and Paypal at www.antiaging-nutrition.com The BioClip-CUFF® is a simple way of assessing both your blood pressure condition and your arterial flexibility from the comfort of your own home.
-NOTE: This product is available to...
+The BioClip®-CUFF is a simple way of assessing both your blood pressure condition and your arterial flexibility from the comfort of your own home.
+The BioClip®-CUFF is a simple way of...